 We support residents by working with all levels of government to improve our neighbourhood.
 Recent campaigns have included defending the Fitzroy Gardens from demolition, preserving the 311 bus route, reducing alcohol-related violence and keeping the neighbourhood safer.

 While the 2011RA focuses on residential amenity issues, we acknowledge that these intersect with many non-residential issues of the inner-city Kings Cross environment.
 We remind the City of Sydney Council that we live in a mixed residential area and not an entertainment precinct, although we greatly value and support our local shops, cafes, and restaurants.

-All local residents are welcome to participate in the meetings and to join the association.
-Connect with your community to make our village better.
+All local residents are welcome to join the association.
+Connect and participate with your community to make our village better.